WeAreAro/partner-api-demo/README.md

 ## Setting up your API Bearer Token

+**If you want to skip this step, then mocked responses will be returned instead (the API will not be invoked).**

-To execute the API and see results you should have been supplied with a JWT Bearer Token for the Aro Sandbox environment.
-If you do not have this, please liaise with Aro Partner Support.
+To execute the API and see real results you should request (and have been supplied with) a JWT Bearer Token for the Aro Sandbox environment.

+If you do not have this, please liaise with <u>Aro Partner Support</u>.

-The token should be added into a file called `.env.local` that should be created in the root of the project folder, using the following format:
+The token should be added into a file called `.env.local` that you should create in the root of the project folder, and in the following format:

 ```
 NEXT_PUBLIC_API_BEARER_TOKEN=<token starting ey...>